-In this article, I will introduce how to register for Autodesk Tinkercad, and the basic operations, how to use the software and export a 3D model.
-Then, let’s upload the model to STYLY, and check how it looks in it.
+In this article, I will introduce how to register for Autodesk Tinkercad.
+Also, I will explain what the basic operations are, how to use the software, and how to export a 3D model.
+At the end, I will upload the model to STYLY where we can check how it looks.

 What is Tinkercad